 What makes a website truly inclusive is giving people as many choices as possible so they can customize your site and consume the information in a way that is personalized and tailored to their own individual needs.
 That’s where assistive technology comes in.

 Recite Me’s assistive toolbar supports a diverse range of internet users by providing a variety of tools that allow users to create a fully customizable experience.
+Its one of the best ways to make a website available to a wide variety of people.
 Our accessibility features can be used either individually or combined to make multiple adjustments for ultimate ease of use.
 Plus, once users have set their preferences for customizations, those settings persist across all websites and digital platforms they visit using our toolbar.

 • Personalise font size, type, and colour options to make each web page easier to read.